John Fugh: Retirement and death

-Fugh retired from Enron in 2001 and was then active in Sino-American relations, co-chairing and later chairing the Committee of 100, a non-partisan membership organization of over 150 prominent Chinese Americans, including I.M.
-Pei and Yo Yo Ma.
-Its dual mission is to encourage a constructive relationship between the U.S. and Greater China, as well as to strengthen Chinese American participation in American life.
-Fugh was also a member of the executive committee of the Atlantic Council of the United States, as well as a board member of the National Chinese American Memorial Foundation, and a member of the Asia Society's Washington Center Advisory Committee, until his death on May 11, 2010, at the age of 75 due to heart attack.
+Fugh retired from Enron in 2001 and was then active in Sino-American relations, co-chairing and later chairing the Committee of 100, a non-partisan membership organization of over 150 prominent Chinese Americans, including I. M. Pei and Yo Yo Ma.
+Its dual mission is to encourage a constructive relationship between the US and Greater China, as well as to strengthen Chinese American participation in American life.
+Fugh was also a member of the executive committee of the Atlantic Council, as well as a board member of the National Chinese American Memorial Foundation, and a member of the Asia Society's Washington Center Advisory Committee, until his death on May 11, 2010, at the age of 75 due to heart attack.

-Fugh was survived by his wife June Chung (宗毓珍 (Zōng Yùzhēn)), Connie Chung's elder sister; his daughter Justina Fugh and her husband Jonathan Frenzel; his son Jarrett Fugh and his wife Tracey; and his four grandchildren Jeremy and Joshua Frenzel and Isabelle and Sophia Fugh.
+Fugh was survived by his wife June Chung (宗毓珍 (Zōng Yùzhēn)), Connie Chung's elder sister; his daughter Justina Fugh and her husband Jonathan Frenzel; his son Jarrett Fugh and his wife Tracey; and his four grandchildren: Jeremy and Joshua Frenzel and Isabelle and Sophia Fugh.
 They lived together in Virginia until Fugh's death.

 Awards and decorations

 Awards

-In 2004, Fugh was awarded the Chinese American Pioneer Award by the Organization of Chinese Americans for: "Illustrious accomplishments in his field, and contribution to the Chinese-American community."
-In 2008, Fugh was recognized as an Outstanding American by Choice at a White House ceremony by the U.S. Citizenship and Immigration Services.
-In 2008 Fugh received the Trailblazer Award from the National Asian Pacific American Bar Association (NAPABA).
+In 2004, Fugh was awarded the Chinese American Pioneer Award by the Organization of Chinese Americans for "his illustrious accomplishment in his field, and contribution to the Chinese-American community."
+In 2008, Fugh was recognized as an Outstanding American by Choice at a White House ceremony by the US Citizenship and Immigration Services.
+In 2008, Fugh received the Trailblazer Award from the National Asian Pacific American Bar Association (NAPABA).